BigNoid/script.skinshortcuts/README.txt

  - Advice change - skin-required shortcuts are now recommended for more than just skin-specific features, as they will now persist across skins
  - Advice change - additional submenu includes are now named skinshortcuts-group-[groupname].[level], rather than -[level] as previous (avoids conflicts)
  - New PVR options available on Helix systems
+ - Updated labelID's for add-ons - shortcuts to add-ons and root of plugins now script.addon.name - see "labelID and defaultID.txt" for details

 What's (hopefully) Coming